nf-core/ampliseq/README.md

 In addition, references of tools and data used in this pipeline are as follows:

 * FastQC, "Andrews, Simon.
 "FastQC: a quality control tool for high throughput sequence data."
 (2010)."
-* Cutadapt "Martin, Marcel.
+* Cutadapt, "Martin, Marcel.
 "Cutadapt removes adapter sequences from high-throughput sequencing reads."
 EMBnet. journal 17.1 (2011): pp-10."
 * DADA2, "Callahan, Benjamin J., et al. "DADA2: high-resolution sample inference from Illumina amplicon data."
 Nature methods 13.7 (2016): 581."
 * The taxonomic database you are using, e.g. by default:
   * SILVA database, "Quast, Pruesse, et al. 2013.
 'The SILVA ribosomal RNA gene database project: improved data processing and web-based tools', Nucleic Acids Research, 41: D590-D96."
-* If you find the downstream analysis helpful:
+* If you find QC aggregation by MultiQC helpful:
   * MultiQC, "Ewels, Philip, et al. "MultiQC: summarize analysis results for multiple tools and samples in a single report."
 Bioinformatics 32.19 (2016): 3047-3048."
 * If you find the downstream analysis helpful:
   * QIIME2, "Bolyen, Evan, et al. "Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2."
 Nature Biotechnology 37 (2019): 852–857."